V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 - Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.
 - Display in a better way the thinking process of the models that support it, especially Deepseek R1, that usually thinks a lot before answering.
 - I could have kept the same reurn pattern for the endpoint responses, but I ended implemented them at different times, so they are not consistent across the application.
 Of course, this does nit affect the functionality.

-> You may notice that some commits were made after I turned in the assignment (07/06/2025).
-However, since the submission deadline was 09/06/2025, I took the liberty of continuing to improve the project.